-- Only single opt-out allowed in the EU— provide customers with the ability to unsubscribe from your promo emails with just one click — act with the GDPR rules compliance.
+Only single opt-out is allowed in the EU— provide customers with the ability to unsubscribe from your promo emails with just one click — comply with the GDPR rules.
 Double opt-out is allowed across the US, Canada, Eastern Europe, and Asia.

-- The unsubscribe link should lead recipients directly to the unsubscribe confirmation page, where you kindly inform that one has been successfully removed from your contact base.
+The unsubscribe link should lead recipients directly to the unsubscribe confirmation page, where you kindly inform them that they have been successfully removed from your contact base.

-(the unsubscribe link added by Gmail.
-Though Litmus, of course, also adds its own ones to email footer)
+(The unsubscribe link was added by Gmail.
+Though Litmus, of course, also adds its own ones to the email footer)

 Besides, ESPs that care about their reputation, are likely to ban or at least pause your newsletters until you add the unsubscribe link as it's important and mandatory in many countries.